US researchers develop nanowire system to heat battledress for cold climate combat

 The team synthesised silver nanowires and bonded a network of them onto cotton fabric.
 Applying 3 volts (the output of a watch battery) across such a network on a one-inch square test swatch raised the temperature by 100°F (38ºC) in one minute, the team reported.
 This, they suggest, could be used in a system that would allow soldiers to dial a voltage up and down to select the ideal temperature for their conditions, whether they are remaining still or are on the move for long periods.

-Cui and D’Angelo are now working with colleagues from the US Army Natick Soldier Research, Development & Engineering Centre, which is based in Maryland, to incorporate silver nanowire networks into fabrics that are suitable for combat clothing, such as polyester or a technical cotton-nylon blend.
+Cui and D’Angelo are now working with colleagues from the US Army Natick Soldier Research, Development & Engineering Centre to incorporate silver nanowire networks into fabrics that are suitable for combat clothing, such as polyester or a technical cotton-nylon blend.

 They are also incorporating a layer of sweat-absorbing hydrogel particles made of polyethylene glycol or poly(N-isopropylacrylamide), and are investigating how these substances interact with the silver mesh.
 They are currently optimising the system for gloves, and then hope to move onto trousers and vests.
 They are also looking into lighter weight power sources than batteries, and hope the system could find its way into the consumer sector .